 Can Anxiety Cause Shivering?
 Understanding Anxiety Shivers

-They are not a sign of weakness; they are your body's ancient alarm system going off.
-In this article, you'll find out exactly why this happens, what it says about how your body handles stress, and some useful things you can do to stop the shivers and feel more in control.
-If these moments are affecting your daily life, consider exploring them with a supportive AI Therapist.
+These symptoms are not a sign of weakness; they are our body's ancient alarm system going off.
+In this article, you, dear reader, will find out exactly why this happens, what it says about how our body handles stress, and some useful things you can do to stop the shivers and feel more in control.
+If these moments are affecting your daily life, consider exploring them with a supportive Mental Health AI chatbot.
 You'll learn what your body is telling you and how to regain control.

 What Are Anxiety Shivers?